-The chars recovered at the end of the best PO balls and PER DP2 butanolysis reactions were deeply characterised.
+The chars recovered at the end of the best extracted PO balls and PER DP2 butanolysis reactions were deeply characterised.
 The FT-IR spectra of chars (Figure S1C and S1D) show the formation of new bands due to oxygenated and furanic/aromatic functionalities respect to the starting feedstocks, thus highlighting the formation of humins and the occurred carbonization.
-Bands at 1710 and 1600 cm-1, characteristic of C=O stretching of carbonyls, showed the increase of oxygenated functionalities, whilst the bands at 1510 and 798 cm-1, due to the C=C stretching of aromatic/furanic compounds and to the C-H bending of furans, respectively, proved the formation of humins and the increment of aromatic moieties.36 The bands between 1300-1000 cm-1 indicate the presence of unconverted cellulose13 and their intensities are lower in the spectrum of char from PER DP2 butanolysis, thus confirming its higher reactivity than PO balls.
+Bands at 1710 and 1600 cm-1, characteristic of C=O stretching of carbonyls, showed the increase of oxygenated functionalities, whilst the bands at 1510 and 798 cm-1, due to the C=C stretching of aromatic/furanic compounds and to the C-H bending of furans, respectively, proved the formation of humins and the increment of aromatic moieties.54 The bands between 1300-1000 cm-1 indicate the presence of unconverted cellulose17 and their intensities are lower in the spectrum of char from PER DP2 butanolysis, thus confirming its higher reactivity than extracted PO balls.
 Raman spectra of the two chars were also acquired (Figure S3), showing the characteristic peaks at 1340–1360 cm-1 (D-band) and 1570–1600 cm-1 (G-band), due to the defects and the ordered sp2 carbon plane, respectively.
-The char recovered by the butanolysis of PO balls appeared homogeneous and was characterized by two signals, approximately at 1380 and 1586 cm-1, assigned to polyaromatic and graphitic carbons, respectively.
-The char recovered from the PER DP2 butanolysis showed the presence of two different structures, one having the position of both G-band and D-band analogous to those observed for the char of PO balls and another one having the D-band at slightly higher Raman shift, due to a less disordered structure (i.e., a higher graphitization degree).
-The ultimate analysis was also performed to investigate the degree of carbonization/deoxygenation occurred during the butanolysis reaction starting from PO balls and PER DP2 and to calculate the HHV values (Figure 4).
+The char recovered by the butanolysis of extracted PO balls appeared homogeneous and was characterized by two signals, approximately at 1380 and 1586 cm-1, assigned to polyaromatic and graphitic carbons, respectively.
+The char recovered from the PER DP2 butanolysis showed the presence of two different structures, one having the position of both G-band and D-band analogous to those observed for the char of extracted PO balls and another one having the D-band at slightly higher Raman shift, due to a less disordered structure (i.e., a higher graphitization degree).
+The ultimate analysis was also performed to investigate the degree of carbonization/deoxygenation occurred during the butanolysis reaction starting from extracted PO balls and PER DP2 and to calculate the HHV values (Figure 6).